sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 ==================

 If you manage to fix a bug or enhance Sage you are our hero.
-See :ref:`chapter-walk-through` for making changes to the Sage source code, uploading them to the Sage trac server, and finally putting your new branch on the trac ticket.
+See :ref:`chapter-walkthrough` for making changes to the Sage source code, uploading them to the Sage trac server, and finally putting your new branch on the trac ticket.
 The following are some other relevant
 issues: